-Total domestic debt service for 2021 varied from the budgeted amount by 6.1 percent, but nevertheless, recorded an increase of 26.3 percent over 2020.
-Increases were recorded in both interest and amortization payments.
-Sinking Fund budgeted contributions12 decreased by 56.6 percent in 2021 when compared with 2020, see table 20.
+Total domestic debt service for 2021 increased by 26.3 percent over 2020 driven by higher amortization repayments as central government moratoria on loans expired and domestic bond repayments became due.
+The Sinking Fund budgeted contributions decreased by 56.6 percent in 2021 when compared with 2020, see table 20.
 During the year a total of \$19.5 million in bullet bonds matured and was repaid from the Sinking Fund.